sailfish009/openstructure/modules/mol/base/doc/entity.rst

     Add residue to the view.
 If the atom does not belong to chain, the result is undefined.
 By default, only the residue, but no atoms are added to the view.
-    To change the behaviour, pass in a suitable combination of `view_add_flags`.
+    To change the behavior, pass in a suitable combination of `view_add_flags`.

     :param residue_handle:
     :type  residue_handle: :class:`ResidueHandle`